Counselling for Children

 Cost of Clinical Help:

 Pat Woodcock – $200.00 per hour payable by cash or eftpos/credit card.

-With a GP Mental Health referral (we need to have a copy of the form, not just a letter from the doctor), Medicare may either refund approximately $86.15 per session.
+With a GP Mental Health referral (we need to have a copy of the form, not just a letter from the doctor), Medicare may partially rebate your clinical fee – Check with Medicare for details.
 However, in special circumstances where the client/patient eligible, there is no cost involved.
 Refunds may also be available through your private medical insurance.

 - Be a parent first, a friend second.
 Children need to know where the boundaries are – you are the adult you must provide the rules – particularly around sleep, permissible activities and social interactions.

 - Be consistent – Do not allow one day what you would not allow the day before – make the rules and then follow them.